History of Hong Kong in Timeline

 1995: Economic Freedom Index Ranking

-1995: Legislative Council became a fully elected legislature
+1995: Legislative Council fully elected

 In 1995, the Legislative Council became a fully elected legislature for the first time.

-1996: First Olympic gold medal
+1996: First Olympic Gold Medal

 In 1996, Lee Lai-shan won Hong Kong's first Olympic gold medal at the Atlanta Olympics.

-July 1997: Handover of Hong Kong to China
+July 1997: Handover to China

-1997: China Trade Goods
+1997: Trade Goods Routed Through Hong Kong

 Half of China's trade goods were routed through Hong Kong in 1997, dropping to about 13% by 2015.

-1997: Attaining University Status
+1997: University Status for Hong Kong Metropolitan University

-1997: Asian Financial Crisis
+1997: Asian financial crisis

 1997: Handover to China

-1998: Kai Tak International Airport Closure
+1998: End of Kai Tak International Airport Operation

-1999: Attaining University Status
+1999: University Status for Lingnan University

 In 1999, Lingnan University attained full university status.